 In last month’s report I explained that the process of compiling a business plan had been knocked back a little.
-I had just finished the Income Boss course (which I highly recommend – you can sign up for it here), and pinpointed the completion of the business plan as my number one priority for July.
+I had just finished the Income Boss course, and pinpointed the completion of the business plan as my number one priority for July.

 I am pleased to say that, after two solid weeks of working on it, I completed the business plan in the middle of July (with minutes to spare before the FIFA World Cup Final).
 It is some 56 pages and 12,500 words long.